hello-robot/stretch_web_teleop/documentation/development.md

 };
 ```

 Notice that we import the instance of `homeTheRobotFunctionProvider` that was created in [`index.tsx`](#indextsx-1).
 Further notice that we define the set of functions required for the component in an enum called `HomeTheRobotFunction`.
-This enables us to map the button's `onClick` callback to the `HomeTheRobotFunction.Home` method.
+This enables us to map the button's `onPointerDown` callback to the `HomeTheRobotFunction.Home` method.
 The function provider uses the same enum to map a method that gets called when the button is clicked.
 The function provider is defined in [`HomeTheRobotFunctionProvider`](#function_providers).

 We dress up the HTML in this component with a stylesheet defined in `src/pages/operator/css/HomeTheRobot.css`.